Pope Pius IX and Judaism: Beatification debate

-Canonisation controversy
+Canonisation debate

 In Italy, Jewish leaders and some Catholic scholars warned that the canonization of Pius IX will undermine the goodwill engendered by recent Vatican attempts to atone for Christian Europe's history of anti-Semitism.
 B'nai B'rith, a prominent Jewish group based in the United States, also protested against the campaign to canonize Pius.
 The Mortara case is thus once again a live issue in Jewish-Catholic relations.

 In 1912, Mortara had testified in writing that he thought Pius IX should be canonized: "I am firmly convinced, not only by the deposition I have given, but by the entire life of my august protector and father, that the Servant of God Pius IX is a saint.
 I have the almost instinctive conviction that one day he will be raised to the glory of the altars.
 For me it will be an intimate joy for my entire life and a great comfort in the hour of my death to have cooperated to the limits of my strength toward the success of this cause.
 I pray to God, by the intercession of his Servant, to have mercy on me and forgive my sins, and make me rejoice in his presence in Paradise."

 Elena Mortara, a great-great-granddaughter of one of Edgardo's sisters, and a professor of literature in Rome, continues to campaign for an apology from the Vatican for Edgardo's abduction and against the canonization of Pius IX.
 She has said she is "appalled at the idea that the Catholic Church wants to make a saint out of a Pope who perpetuated such an act of unacceptable intolerance and abuse of power."
 She explained that she "feels historically obliged in the name of my generation to ask [the Church] if this is the example you want to give."